kjahed/umlrtonline-backend/README.md

 1- Make sure your user belongs to the 'docker' group
 ```
 sudo usermod -a -G docker <YOUR_USERNAME>
+# IMPORTANT: make sure to logout and login again
 ```
 2- Grab the UML-RT execution sandbox docker image
 ```